Thousands of European melanoma patients lack access to new drugs

-COPENHAGEN More than a quarter of European patients with advanced melanoma lack access to new treatments that could extend their lives, according to findings presented at a major cancer conference on Friday.
+COPENHAGEN (Reuters) - More than a quarter of European patients with advanced melanoma lack access to new treatments that could extend their lives, according to findings presented at a major cancer conference on Friday.

 In the last five years, novel medicines have revolutionized prospects for people with metastatic melanoma, the most deadly form of skin cancer.